 MailerLite is the easiest platform to start growing your email list on.
 I’ve been using them for months and wholeheartedly recommend them.

 If you need help, I wrote a detailed guide on getting started with MailerLite.
-Oh, and did I mention they are FREE up to 1,000 subscribers?
+Oh, and did I mention they are FREE for up to 1,000 subscribers?

 THINGS TO READ NEXT